Alaska's Fiddling Poet

 What's new?

-A reminder, too, that Ken's debut novel and twentieth book, Now Entering Alaska Time, came out in June, 2022 amid a successful six-week tour of Alaska.
+A reminder, too, that Ken's debut novel and twentieth book, Now Entering Alaska Time, came out in June 2022 amid a successful six-week tour of Alaska.
 Summer 2022 he also released three CDs simultaneously, including one to go with the book.
-Since then he's criss-crossed the country five, or is it six, times.
 If you click this link, you'll see that a new North American edition of the novel came out in late 2023.
+This time around he'll be in Alaska for several months in support of the book.
+Click right here to see where.

 What's next?
 We'll see (but this page shows the kind of work Ken will continue to provide).